InteractiveComputerGraphics/blender-sequence-loader/docs/about.md

 This addon will change the value of `Preferences`->`Save & Load` ->`Default To` ->`Relative Paths` to `false`.
 Default value is `true`.
 For information can be found [here](https://docs.blender.org/manual/en/latest/editors/preferences/save_load.html#blend-files).

+This addon will modify the `sys.path` variable of Blender python environment.
+It will add the path of this addon into `sys.path`.

 ## Dependencies